 December 5 & 12, 2020

 Early Eagle Rate:

-As of December 2010, the outstanding OTC derivative contracts reached an unimaginable $601 trillion size.
 Over the past few years, the use of derivatives as the preferred method for hedging and risk management has increased.
-The importance of the derivatives market was highlighted in the 2008 financial crisis when excessive and improper use led to a global financial meltdown.
-The critical lesson of the past crisis understands derivative transactions are becoming more important than ever.
-Acquire holistic understanding of derivatives to become a modern financial practitioner.
+The importance of the derivatives market was highlighted in the 2008 global financial crisis (GFC) when excessive and improper use of these products led to a global financial meltdown.
+The critical lesson of the 2008 GFC is that we should understand derivatives deeply first prior to us engaging in and selling these products.

-This comprehensive introductory course on derivatives will focus on the economics, pricing, risk management, accounting and regulatory environment of derivative transactions.
-It also includes intensive application sessions to apply the practical concepts in spreadsheets particularly for pricing & valuation, risk management and hedge effectiveness testing.
+This comprehensive introductory online course on derivatives will focus on the economics, pricing, risk management, accounting and regulatory environment of derivatives transactions.
+It will also include case studies surrounding risk exposures of corporations and how we can use derivatives to mitigate these risk exposures.

 Who should attend